-You can apply rosehip oil plan, just as it is, on a cleansed and clean skin.
+You can apply rosehip oil neat, just as it is, on a cleansed and clean skin.
 The best way to do so would be before bed, so the oil can work its magic during the night.

-Best rosehip oil for acne scars
+Best rosehip seed oil for acne scars

 When buying rosehip seed oil, keep two things in mind: